plumpNation/interactive-animation/_posts/2015-02-07-bbc-news-article-scroller.md

 ## Todo

 - Dynamic page update?
- - Look at the `reflow` method
+-- Look at the `reflow` method
 - Accessibility testing.
- - Do screenreaders need the pagination tool?
+-- Do screenreaders need the pagination tool?
 - Dynamic loading of the content in each article.
+- How can I copy and paste out of an article?